xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	Remote labels associated with the prefixes get programmed in egress-large-encap database on the slice-pair which is hosting the bundle member links.
 So only 10k encap entries get programmed on slice-pair1.
 Member links from same slice-pair consume single encap entry for each labelled prefix.
 -	Local labels associated with each remote labels get programmed in CEM

+## Deployment Recommendations (with label transport Q100/Q200)
+-Spread the ECMP links accross different slice-pairs -Keep the bundle members localized to the same slice pair as much as possible This helps with optimized usage of Encapsualtion database for labelled transport.

 ## Monitoring labels and encap resources